ZA

 - Gather beneficiary details and relationship proof (IDs, birth certificates, marriage certificates).

-- Track this as a separate workstream from ‘the estate’ and keep a submission log (date, who, what, reference number).
+- Track this as a separate workstream from the estate and keep a submission log (date, who, what, reference number).

 Why this matters